Meghan Markle’s Nude Scene From ‘Suits’ Draws New Interest After Engagement, Could Bring Royal Headache

 — Daily Mail U.K. (@DailyMailUK) November 27, 2017

 There were also rumors that someone was shopping around privately taken nude photos of Meghan Markle, ones that reportedly came from a vacation she took in 2005.
-The photos never actually emerged online, and many questioned whether they actually existed or if the reports were hoax.
+The photos never actually emerged online, and many questioned whether they actually existed or if the reports were a hoax.

-But there will be no more new nude scenes from Meghan Markle.
-She announced that she would be retiring from acting with her engagement to Prince Harry, Us Weekly noted.

 [Featured Image by Michael Loccisano/Getty Images]